wolberlab/OpenMMDL/README.md

 --watereps = the EPS of the clustering part during the water analysis. will only result in something if "-w True" is added.
 Accepts float (in Angstrom).

 --figure = File type for the figures, default is png.
 Can be changed to all file types supported by matplotlib.

+--interaction_package = The package used to calculate protein-ligand interactions.
+The default is PLIP.
+Alternatively, ProLIF can be used.

 #### Command line example with default values